Lecture: 10:20 -11:20 MWF in

 lab portion of the course is a semester-long research project.
 It

 consists of a series of integrated experiments organized

 Grade categories, distributions, scaling, and Exam dates:

-Please Note: I may assign a series of One Point Assignments during the semester; each assignment, no matter how long, is worth one point if executed properly, and no point if it falls short of my expectations.
+Please Note: I often assign a series of Optional One Point Assignments - 'OOPAs' during the semester; each assignment, no matter how long, is worth at least 'one point' if executed properly, and no point if it falls short of my expectations.
 These points add directly to your exam scores, and the OOPA questions/problems are often used on the exam.

 top of page